Wellers0n/yin-yang-playground/README.md

 ## Initing in the your PC

-- For clone the project `git clone https://github.com/Wellers0n/yin-yang-playground.git`
+- For clone the project `https://github.com/Wellers0n/yin-yang-playground.git`
 - Enter in the folder `cd yin-yang-playground/`
 - To install project dependency: `yarn install`
 - After the installation of the dependencies `yarn start` in the default directory